decomplexity/SendOauth2/README.md

 ## 2. PROVIDERS: ##
+The Microsoft  provider is thenetworg * *oauth2-azure* * written by Jan Hajek and others.
+The Google API is the 'official' Client API written by Google.
 The Gmail provider is the PHP League * *oauth2-google* *  written by Woody Gilk and others.
-The Microsoft  provider is thenetworg * *oauth2-azure* * written by Jan Hajek and others.

 ## 3. CLASSES and FILES ##
-SendOauth2 consists of four PHP classes held in PHP files of those names, stored by default in the vendor/decomplexity/sendoauth2/src folder.
+SendOauth2 consists of four PHP classes and one Trait held in PHP files of those names, stored by default in the vendor/decomplexity/sendoauth2/src folder.

 There are three further files that are distributed in the Examples folder and should be moved to /vendor's parent folder for modification by the developer.
-One file (SendOauth2D-settings) is a template for authenticating to four email services: Microsoft 365 OAuth2, Microsoft 365 Basic Authentication (userid and password), Google Gmail OAuth2 and Google Gmail Basic Authentication.
-This file is in the form of a PHP 'switch' block with four 'cases' and is required by class SendOauth2D.
+One file (SendOauth2D-settings) is a template for authenticating up to five email services: Microsoft 365 OAuth2, Microsoft 365 Basic Authentication (userid and password), TheLeague's Google Gmail OAuth2 and Basic Authentication, and Google API OAuth2 (with 'domain-wide delegation' when using service accounts).
+This file is in the form of a PHP 'switch' block with five 'cases' and is required by class SendOauth2D.
 The other two files (SendOauth2A-invoke and SendOauth2D-invoke) are templates for instantiating SendOauth2A (which 'sends mail') and SendOauthD (which, for authorization_code grant, acquires OAuth2 refresh tokens).
-The sample code in SendOauth2A-invoke is intended to be edited and incorporated into the developer's website pages.
+The sample code in SendOauth2A-invoke is intended to be edited and incorporated into the developer's website pages when using the complete wrapper; if instead the developer elects to use the wrapper via an otherwise 'standard' PHPMailer email application, this is also supporteed and an example is given in PHPMailer 'Examples'.

 <p align=center>
 <img src=https://user-images.githubusercontent.com/65123375/111808913-5bd00f00-88cc-11eb-8d37-bc9c41b75c46.gif#diagram width=60%></img>